top of page

 Many people from minoritised ethnic groups, especially those with underlying (chronic) conditions/disabilities, face barriers to accessing, networks of emotional and practical support, health and social care and vital ‘resources’, such as medicine and food.
 The COVID-19 pandemic has worsened their plight, and post-COVID syndrome has emerged in many of those who got COVID.

-Our 18-month study has learned from the experiences of people with chronic conditions (including long covid) and disabilities who are from different ethnic minority groups.
-This is our official aim in doing this.
+Our 18-month study learned from the experiences of people with chronic conditions (including long covid) and disabilities who are from different ethnic minority groups.

 Our approach to the larger project has used various methods – surveys, interviews, workshops, literature review.